Battle of Guilford Court House: Battle

 The British moved forward.
 The North Carolina militia, according to Singleton, "contrary to custom, behaved well for militia" and fired their volley.
 Captain Dugald Stuart noted, "One half of the Highlanders dropt on that spot."
 Thomas Saumarez called it a "most galling and destructive fire."
 As the British advanced, Sergeant Roger Lamb noted, "...within forty yards of the enemy's line it was perceived that their whole line had their arms presented, and resting on a rail fence...They were taking aim with nice precision.
 At this awful moment, a general pause took place...then Colonel Webster rode forward in front of the 23rd regiment and said...'Come on, my brave Fuzileers.'
-This operated like an inspiring voice..."
-As instructed by Greene, the North Caroline militia retired through Greene's second line.
+This operated like an inspiring voice...".

+As instructed by Greene, the North Carolina militia retired through Greene's second line.
 The British now came under enfilading fire from the riflemen and Continentals on their flanks, forcing Cornwallis to order forward his supporting units.
-On Greene's left, Lee's Legion and Campbell's Virginians retired in a northeasterly direction, instead of straight back, resulting in their fight with the Regiment von Bose and the 1st Guards Battalion--a backwoods fight a mile from the main fighting.
+On Greene's left, Lee's Legion and Campbell's Virginians retired in a northeasterly direction, instead of straight back, resulting in their fight with the Regiment von Bose and the 1st Guards Battalion—a backwoods fight a mile from the main fighting.

-As the British moved through the woods, the contest reduced to small firefights, as the British forced the Virginians back.
+As the British moved through the woods, the contest reduced to small firefights as the British forced the Virginians back.
 Cornwallis, despite having a horse shot from under him, led the British clearing of the woods.
 The British then faced the Continentals in Greene's third line.
 James Webster led the first British units out of the woods—the Jägers, the light infantry of the Guards, and the 33rd Foot—in a charge against the Continentals.
 The British were able to come within a 100 ft before they were repulsed by the Continental volley of the 1st Maryland and Delaware companies.
 However, as the 2nd Guards cleared the woods, they forced the 2nd Maryland to run and captured Finley's two six-pounders.
 The 1st Maryland then turned and engaged the 2nd Guards.
 William Washington's dragoons charged through the rear of the 2nd Guards, turned, and charged through the 2nd Guards a second time.
 A 1st Maryland bayonet charge followed Washington.

-Cornwallis then ordered McLeod to fire grapeshot into the mass of fighting men.
+Cornwallis then ordered Macleod to fire grapeshot into the mass of fighting men.
 The grape killed Americans and British but cleared the field of both.
 Cornwallis then advanced toward the gap left by the 2nd Maryland.
-At 3:30 P.M.
-Greene ordered his troops to withdraw under covering fire by the 4th Virginians.
+At 3:30 pm Greene ordered his troops to withdraw under covering fire by the 4th Virginians.
 Cornwallis initially ordered a pursuit but recalled his men.
 In the words of Buchanan, "...reduced to slightly over 1400 effectives...Cornwallis, had ruined his army."